 Where the first term is the pressure gradient along coordinates, computed as in (6.18) - (6.19), and z_T is the depth of the T-point evaluated from the sum of the vertical scale factors at the w-point (e{3w}) .
-The version ln_dynhpg_hel =true has been added by Aike Beckmann and involves a redefinition of the relative position of T-points relative to w-points.

-- Weighted density Jacobian (WDJ) [Song 1998] (ln_dynhpg_wdj=true) - Density Jacobian with cubic polynomial scheme (DJC) [Shchepetkin and McWilliams 2005] (ln_dynhpg_djc=true) - Rotated axes scheme (rot) [Thiem and Berntsen 2006] (ln_dynhpg_rot=true)
+- Pressure Jacobian scheme (prj) (a research paper in preparation) (ln_dynhpg_prj=true) - Density Jacobian with cubic polynomial scheme (DJC) [Shchepetkin and McWilliams 2005] (ln_dynhpg_djc=true) (currently disabled; under development)

-Note that expression (6.20) is used when the variable volume formulation is activated (key_vvl) because in that case, even with a flat bottom, the coordinate surfaces are not horizontal but follow the free surface [Levier et al. 2007].
-The other pressure gradient options are not yet available.
+Note that expression (6.20) is commonly used when the variable volume formulation is activated (key_vvl) because in that case, even with a flat bottom, the coordinate surfaces are not horizontal but follow the free surface [Levier et al. 2007].
+The pressure jacobian scheme (ln_dynhpg_prj=true) is available as an improved option to ln_dynhpg_sco=true when key_vvl is active.
+The pressure Jacobian scheme uses a constrained cubic spline to reconstruct the density profile across the water column.
+This method maintains the monotonicity between the density nodes The pressure can be calculated by analytical integration of the density profile and a pressure Jacobian method is used to solve the horizontal pressure gradient.
+This method can provide a more accurate calculation of the horizontal pressure gradient than the standard scheme.

-6.4.4 Time-scheme (ln_dynhpg_imp= true/false)
+6.4.4 Time-scheme (ln_dynhpg_imp = true/false)

 The default time differencing scheme used for the horizontal pressure gradient is a leapfrog scheme and therefore the density used in all discrete expressions given above is the now density, computed from the now temperature and salinity.
 In some specific cases (usually high resolution simulations over an ocean domain which includes weakly stratified regions) the physical phenomenon that controls the time-step is internal gravity waves (IGWs).
 A semi-implicit scheme for doubling the stability limit associated with IGWs can be used [Brown and Campana 1978, Maltrud et al. 1998].
-It involves the evaluation of the hydrostatic pressure gradient as an average over the three time levels $t - \Delta t$, t, and $t + \Delta t$ (i.e. before, now and after time-steps), rather than at the central time level t only, as in the standard leapfrog scheme.
+It involves the evaluation of the hydrostatic pressure gradient as an average over the three time levels $t-\Delta t$, t, and $t+\Delta t$ (i.e. before, now and after time-steps), rather than at the central time level t only, as in the standard leapfrog scheme.